Do you dread tax season?

 - Total proceeds from investments sold

-- If you owned the investments for one year or less, or more than one year
+- Whether you owned the investments for one year or less, or more than one year

-Once you plug that information in, the calculator will tell you if there's a capital gain or a capital loss.
+Once you plug that information in, the calculator will tell you whether there's a capital gain or a capital loss.
 If there's a gain, it’ll estimate how much tax you may owe.

 Harvesting tax losses by selling off losing stocks to offset gains can help minimize capital gains tax.